Department of Culture, Society and Justice

 The course examines law creation and law enforcement in their social, political, and economic context.
 Discussions include the major theories of the role of law and functioning of the modern state, and through the use of historical and contemporary case studies students will evaluate the strengths and weaknesses of these theoretical perspectives.

-This course investigates how United States’ institutions create and maintain conditions of economic inequality and injustice.
-Various angles of inquiry include the unequal distribution of wealth amongst different social groups, the rising power of financial institutions, the prevalence of housing insecurity, the causes and consequences of consumer indebtedness and bankruptcy, and unequal community development.
+This course investigates how different institutions create and maintain conditions of economic inequality and injustice.
+Various angles of inquiry include the unequal distribution of wealth among different social groups, international comparisons, the rising power of financial institutions, the prevalence of housing insecurity, the causes and consequences of consumer indebtedness and bankruptcy, and unequal community development.
+Angles of inquiry emphasized in the course may vary.
+Typically Offered: Fall (Odd Years).

 Prereqs: SOC 101 or Instructor Permission